janscience/FishFinder/docs/electrodes.md

 - Use the middle one as ground and do a differential recording between the front and back electrodes.
-This results in similar, but probably better characteristics as the single-channel recording of the dipole fishfinder.
+This results in similar, but probably better characteristics as the single-ended recording of the dipole fishfinder.

 - The middle electrode is the reference against which the front and the back electrode are measured.
 Results in two channels each with a dipolar characteristics:

   - Just sum the two signals up.
-This most-likely happens if you plug this into a mono-amplifier.
 This is really bad during the search phase, because the signals on both channels differ in sign and almost cancel each other out.
 During recording phase, the sum of both channels result in the same signal as from the single-channel